 I, tagging along, was enamored of the whole scene.
 The slightly chlorinated smell of the fountain in the music building will take me back to 1978, when I used to cast pennies in (and probably tried to fish some out).
-The smell of a certain kind of rosin reminds me of the rehearsal hall where group classes and youth orchestras met, and where I, for a short time, attempted to coax music out of a crappy 1/8-size violin before giving up.
+A whiff of a certain kind of rosin reminds me of the rehearsal hall where group classes and youth orchestras met, and where I, for a short time, attempted to coax music out of a crappy 1/8-size violin before giving up.

 These were my heroes in those days: my father, who would hold my hand as I walked atop the old stone wall encircling East Campus and rescue me from magnolias when I climbed too high.
 The bespectacled, ascetic bachelor attorney who lived up the street, surviving on rice and American cheese but charmed enough by my insouciance to buy me bubble gum.
 Mrs. Tourian, who wore glasses with transitional lenses and conducted the junior youth orchestra at DUSS in a long black skirt.
 I found some sunglasses and a long black skirt and (wearing nothing else!) followed suit, waving a stick in the air while singing my way through the early Suzuki repertoire.
 My mother took this as evidence of great talent and (undaunted by my Suzuki failure) approached one of her own local heroes, the vivacious Welsh pianist Jane Hawkins (wife of Ciompi cellist Fred Raimi), to teach me her craft.